 CHAP’s accreditation process is easy and straightforward.
 Get started immediately with our online tools that remove the guesswork and minimize disruption to your business.

 When you get to know and apply our Standards of Excellence, you’ll find you can deliver a better quality of care and run a better business overall.
-Should you need help along the way, our customer service representatives are available.
+Should you need help along the way, our Accreditation Services Team are available.

 - Complete application and upload applicable license